Please enable JavaScript to view this site.

 Falling tree logic - each point is considered as the tip of a tree with its trunk at the xy location of the point and the elevation of the base point on the ground.
 The shortest distance of the point “falling like a tree” to a wire is computed.

-This is only active if Distance is set to Wires.
+This is active only if Distance is set to Wires.

 Within offset

 Maximum horizontal distance from a wire within which a distance value is computed.
 Basically, this value defines the corridor left and right of the wires for computing distance values.
-This is only active if Distance is set to Wires.
+This is active only if Distance is set to Wires.

 Ground

 Point class(es) used as ground level.
-This is only active if Distance is set to Wires and Find using to Fallen tree logic.
+This is active only if Distance is set to Wires and Find using to Fallen tree logic.

 Limit

 Threshold value that separates vegetation from non-vegetation by using a vegetation index.
-This is only active if Distance is set to Normalized difference or Visual band difference.
+This is active only if Distance is set to Normalized difference or Visual band difference.

 Neutral length

 Echo length/Deviation value that is translated into a distance value of 0.
-This is only active if Distance is set to Echo length or Deviation.
+This is active only if Distance is set to Echo length or Deviation.

 Spread

 Echo length/Deviation value that is translated into the minimum and maximum distance value of ±1.
-This is only active if Distance is set to Echo length or Deviation.
+This is active only if Distance is set to Echo length or Deviation.

 Max offset

 Maximum horizontal distance of a point from the longitudinal section line.
 Only point within the given offset are considered in the distance computation.
-This is only active if Distance is set to Road bumps & potholes.
+This is active only if Distance is set to Road bumps & potholes.

 Fit length

 Length of a longitudinal slice of data used for fitting a line equation for each point.
 Together with the Fit depth value it determines, how big damages can be detected.
 This should be bigger than the largest bump/pothole to find.
 If the value is too small, bigger damages may be missed.
 If the value is too big, smaller details of damages may be missed.
-This is only active if Distance is set to Road bumps & potholes.
+This is active only if Distance is set to Road bumps & potholes.

 Fit depth

 Depth of a longitudinal slice of data used for fitting a line equation for each point.
 Together with the Fit length value it determines, how big damages can be detected.
-This is only active if Distance is set to Road bumps & potholes.
+This is active only if Distance is set to Road bumps & potholes.

 Polygon levels

 Number(s) of CAD file level(s) on which paint marking polygons are drawn.
 Several level number can be separated by comma, a range of level numbers can be defined by a minus sign, for example 10,14,22 or 3-5.
-This is only active if Distance is set to Paint thickness.
+This is active only if Distance is set to Paint thickness.

 Surface

 Type of surface equation to fit to points outside Polygon margin of paint marking polygon and within Max distance radius from the point.
-This is only active if Distance is set to Paint thickness.
+This is active only if Distance is set to Paint thickness.

 Polygon margin

 Additional margin outside polygon to filter paint points from plane fitting in case marking polygon is slightly misplaced.
-This is only active if Distance is set to Paint thickness.
+This is active only if Distance is set to Paint thickness.

 Max distance

 Maximum radius around point for selecting points used to extract the local plane.
-This is only active if Distance is set to Paint thickness.
+This is active only if Distance is set to Paint thickness.

 Valid count

 Required point group size.
-This is only active if Distance is set to Separation.
+This is active only if Distance is set to Separation.

 Min separation

 Minimum separation value to store.
 Groups requiring smaller value are skipped.
-This is only active if Distance is set to Separation.
+This is active only if Distance is set to Separation.

 Max separation

 Maximum separation value to store.
 Groups requiring bigger value are assigned this maximum value.
-This is only active if Distance is set to Separation.
+This is active only if Distance is set to Separation.

 Set sign by relative elevation